LucyLedezma/aws-capstone-/starter/README.md

 ### Overview

 The Dataset is called  Amazon Bin Image Dataset, this is a special dataset that contains almost 500000 images of bins, the classes are presented in folders called : 1, 2, 3 , 4 and 5 ; corresponding to the number of objects in  each bin.
-For this project, the sagemaker.ipynb has the necessary statements for download a subset of it.
+For this project, the sagemaker.ipynb has the necessary statements for downloading a subset of it.

 ### Access
 I accessed to this data by  downloanding it from amazon s3 with this path: